 All Master's programmes look for capable students who have clearly demonstrated their intellectual abilities in the previous stage of their education.
-The wide-ranging nature of the Master's programmes that might be interesting for students with a track in Linguistics, however, leads to diversity their policies on admission.
+The wide-ranging nature of the Master's programmes that might be interesting for students with a track in Linguistics, however, leads to diversity in their policies on admission.
 Students considering a Master's programme specifically in Linguistics per se should take as many Linguistics courses as possible.

-Other programmes look for students with specific training, and may admit candidates without this training only under the condition that they complete pre-Master's courses.
-Fortunately, most of these programmes publish their admission requirements, or are happy to provide information about the requirements.
+Other programmes look for students with specific training and may admit candidates without this training only under the condition that they complete pre-Master's courses.
+Fortunately, most of these programmes publish their admission requirements or are happy to provide information about the requirements.

 University College Utrecht does not offer all courses that might be required by such programmes.
 This means that candidates who might want to continue their education in such programmes should consider supplementing their University College Utrecht curriculum with off-campus or exchange courses, as well as courses offered in summer or winter by Landelijke Onderzoekschool Taalwetenschap (LOT), all taught in English by international scholars in the field – (see LOT website).